abeluwimana/abeluwimana/README.md

 - 👋 Hi, I’m Abel Uwimana
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Information System in University of Rwanda ,Year 3
+- 🌱 I’m currently learning Information System in University of Rwanda
 - 💞️ I’m looking to collaborate on  new system project
 - 📫 How to reach me to help me to enhace skills for some programming